 What versions are there and what’s it for?

-The three size options are:
+The three options are:

 I feel like the 10L strikes the perfect balance between size and load capacity for my typical daily gear requirements when a backpack is overkill, although all three definitely have their own pros and cons.
+If you’re anything like me, you’ll want at least two of these in your collection.
+Having said that, their other range of camera slings is pretty awesome too… but stop, I digress again.

-So the premise of the range is that you can cycle, ride your motorbike, or use any other form of transportation where you don’t want the bag swinging around while at speed, which it really doesn’t, thanks to that aforementioned unique harness system.
+The premise of the range is that you can cycle, ride your motorbike, or use any other form of transportation where you don’t want the bag swinging around while at speed, which it really doesn’t, thanks to that aforementioned unique harness system.

 Other than for biking, the Easy Rider V2 carries much like other messenger-style bags, albeit with several really nice touches that set it apart from the competition.
 But before we get into all of the features, let’s take a deeper dive into the design, which is what draws you to it in the first instance.
 It is eye-catching after all, right?

-Other materials used include:
+Other materials include:

 Vegetable-tanned cowhide leather